If you wish to submit an article, please contact email@example.com for details.

 Data-oriented design, the book, was first started in 2010, as a collection of e-mails and blog posts.
 It was worked on part time its whole life.
 Finally, the writer has had the time and space to work on the updated version long enough that it's now ready for review prior to final release.

-If you wish to be one of the reviewers of the new version, please send an-email to email@example.com to register your interest.
+If you wish to be one of the reviewers of the new version, please send an-email to firstname.lastname@example.org to register your interest.
+Signups are over for now.

 Proof PDF copies are likely to be available from the 20th of July.
 Final relase, physical book and epub or kindle versions are likely to be available nearer November.